 Let’s Teach It.
-The Warped 4 Lesson Series inside of our Vantage Deep Discipleship Curriculum hits on this topic.
+The Warped 4 Lesson Series inside of our Vantage One-Year Bible Study Curriculum hits on this topic.
 Students will learn that while our culture often equates love and tolerance, they aren’t the same.
 Instead, they’ll see how Jesus empowers us to fulfill the high calling of loving others and loving God’s truth at the same time.
 Submit the form below to download a sample.

 5. Racial Issues

 I live in one of the most racially, ethnically, and culturally diverse areas of the country.
 I’m immersed in a sea of skin shades and an ocean of cultures, yet I still struggle with questions about race.
 I feel entirely unqualified to lead conversations about racial issues, and I know most other youth workers do too—which is probably why so many of us avoid them.

 Whether we like it or not, we all carry judgments and opinions about other people.
 Since no one can hide the color of their skin, racial differences quickly reveal these prejudices.
 We use what we have seen in a movie or on the nightly news to make a mental picture of others before we’ve even met them.
 As followers of Jesus, we know in him we are all one (Gal.
 3:23), yet we struggle to reconcile this with how we actually think and feel.
 And our students are no different.